duckythescientist/SmoothLifeAndroid/README.md

 I also have a [Python version with explanations](https://github.com/duckythescientist/SmoothLife) that's a lot easier to read.

-Check the [release](https://github.com/duckythescientist/SmoothLifeAndroid/tree/master/release) folder for compiled APKs if you don't want to use the Play Store.
+Check the [releases](https://github.com/duckythescientist/SmoothLifeAndroid/releases) for compiled APKs if you don't want to use the Play Store.

 ## Explanation for the nerds: